kuhlaid/jocoknow/docs/curation-tools/CURATED-checklist.md

 :::

 The CURATE(D) steps are a teaching and representation tool.
 This model is useful for onboarding data curators and orienting researchers preparing to share their data.
-It serves as a demonstration for the type of work involved in robust data curation, and was created to fit within institution-specific data repository  workflows.
+It serves as a demonstration for the type of work involved in robust data curation and was created to fit within institution-specific data repository workflows.
 Curation may not follow this exact workflow every time, and procedures may differ slightly depending on data needs and institutional processes.
 Moreover, the CURATE(D) process, while presented sequentially, is not necessarily linear. curation can jump between steps and repeat actions as necessary.
 Curators using this checklist should review all steps before reaching out to dataset creators in the "R–Request" step.

 This checklist also flows from a preceding series of critical appraisal decisions.
 This includes deciding which data to keep (selection), and where to share data (e.g., is this data in-scope for a particular repository based on a range of factors including local policy and potential for reuse?).